YupingQiu/ypqiu.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Yuping Qiu is a phD student of artificial intelligence at the ENVISION Lab.
+Yuping Qiu is a ph.D student of artificial intelligence at the ENVISION Lab.
 My research interests include include self-supervised learning, autonomous driving and Generation models.
 Now my research focus on the Stylized generation of images and videos.
 My hobbies in life include playing badminton, cycling, and traveling.
 I welcome fellow enthusiasts to communicate with me!